avipreshel/CLI-Native-Leak-Detector/README.md

 # Design decisions
 - As simple as possible.
 I originally aimed for a "one file app", but it got too messy.
 - Testable.
-The main object (the tracker) has a fairly simple API which I was able to easily test using MS Test framework (spared me TONS of bugs...TEST!
-TEST!
-TEST!)
+The main object (the tracker) has a fairly simple API which is easily testable using MS Test framework.

 # ToDos
 - Basic UI (to select process, start / stop session, view suspected call stacks)
+- Add unit test for the ETW tracker class